cebus-org/cebus/packages/react-dialog/README.md

 ## API

-The Link API extends off of the FluentUI Link.
+To learn more about the Dialog API take a look at the [Dialog Interface](src/components/Dialog/Dialog.types.ts) file.